-Dr Clint Bracknell
+Prof Clint Bracknell

+with Michael Webb.
 2021.
 ‘Paths to the Respectful Inclusion of Aboriginal and Torres Strait Islander Music within Australian Music Education’.
 In The Politics of Diversity in Music Education edited by A. Kallio, H. Westerlund, S. Karlsen, K. Marsh and E. Sæther.
 Cham, Switzerland: Springer, pp. 71- 86.

 2020.
 ‘Maaya Waabiny: Mobilising Song Archives to Nourish an Endangered Language’.
 Humanities Australia 11: 19-27.

 2020.
 ‘The Emotional Business of Noongar Song’.
 Journal of Australian Studies 44(2): 140-153.